Baseball Rule 1.10

 NOTE 3: The bat may carry the mark “Little League Tee Ball.”

 NOTE 4: Non-wood bats may develop dents from time to time.
 Bats that can¬not pass through the approved Little League bat ring for the appropriate division must be removed from play.
 The 2¼ inch bat ring must be used for bats in the Tee Ball, Minor League and Little League Baseball divisions.
-The 2 5/8 inch bat ring must be used for bats in the Junior, Senior and Big League divisions of baseball.
+The 2 5/8 inch bat ring must be used for bats in the Junior and Senior League divisions of baseball.